Llama Llama (TV series)

-Llama Llama is a children's animated web television series that premiered on January 26, 2018, on Netflix.
+Llama Llama is a children's animated television series that premiered on January 26, 2018, on Netflix.
 Co-produced by Genius Brands and Telegael Teoranta and based on the books by Anna Dewdney, the series follows an anthropomorphic llama named Llama Llama (voiced by Shayle Simons) living with his Mama Llama (voiced by Jennifer Garner) in a town that is run by anthropomorphic animals where he learns about fun, friendship and new things.
 The series was produced by Reed Duncan, Dewdney's longtime partner, doing so in tribute to her.
-The series had been renewed for a second season, which was released on November 15, 2019.
+The second season was released on November 15, 2019.